shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <h2 id="conclusion-glp1">Conclusion: managing GLP-1 side effects for better results</h2>

   <p>
-    GLP-1 medications such as Wegovy, Ozempic, Mounjaro, Saxenda, and Victoza are powerful tools for weight loss and diabetes management.
+    GLP-1 medications such as Wegovy and Mounjaro are powerful tools for weight loss and diabetes management.
     Side effects are common, particularly at the start of treatment, but most symptoms including nausea, constipation, diarrhoea, bloating, headaches, and patient reported issues such as sulphur burps, alopecia, or menstrual changes are temporary and manageable.
   </p>

   <p>
     Understanding why side effects occur and how to respond helps you stay comfortable and continue treatment long enough to see real benefits.
-    For personalised support, dosing guidance, or help managing side effects, speak to a trained clinician.
-    Services such as <strong>Medy.UK</strong> can provide tailored advice to keep you on track and help you achieve the best possible results from your GLP-1 therapy.
+    For personalised support, dosing guidance, or help managing side effects, speak to the Medy Clinical Team, as we can provide tailored advice to keep you on track and help you achieve the best possible results from your GLP-1 therapy.
   </p>